penterlab/penterlab-website/projects/index.md

 ## Leukemia-specific T cell responses

-While immune checkpoint blockade and adaptive T cell therapy is reshaping solid tumors,
+While immune checkpoint blockade and adaptive T cell therapy are transformative immunotherapies in solid tumors, they have so far seen much less success in blood malignancies.
+This likely relates to differences in mutational burden, the frequency of tumor-specific T cells and their phenotypes between hematologic and solid malignancies.
+A deeper understanding of the phenotypes and dynamics of leukemia-specific T cells is needed to advance T cell therapies for blood cancer.

+We use single cell and spatial sequencing approaches to identify therapeutically relevant T cells, for example in the context of allogeneic stem cell transplantation.
+We are also excited about understanding the phenotypes of T cells in extramedullary sites, given observed sensitivity of leukemia cutis to CTLA-4 blockade.

 {%
   include figure.html